colorlight4/postcss-ignore/README.md

 ```

-**Note that** the ignore(‚last‘) call has to be in a other pipe than the initial, because of the asynchron nature of pipes.
+**Note that** the ignore(‚last‘) call has to be in an other pipe than the initial, because of the asynchron nature of pipes.